-I. A Looked After Child is defined as:

-A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order.

-2. Children with a sibling attending the school at the time of application.
+- I. A Looked After Child is defined as: A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(I) of the Children Act 1989); Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order.
+This includes those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Children with a sibling attending the school at the time of application.
 Siblings